 About

 F.A.
-Morriello writes both nonfiction and fiction.
-His first nonfiction book, Messengers of Empire: Print and Revolution in the Atlantic World was published in 2023 by Oxford University Press in their Oxford University Studies in the Enlightenment series.
+Morriello is an author of both nonfiction and fiction.
 In March 2024, his book chapter on early modern printing was published by Boydell & Brewer Press in James Raven’s edited nonfiction book, Global Exchanges of Knowledge in the Long Eighteenth Century: Ideas and Materialities c.
 1650–1850.

 In nonfiction, his research has received numerous awards and grants amounting to over $25,000 USD (£20,021 GBP).
 Among them are major research grants from the Society for Nautical Research, the Board of Graduate Studies at the University of Cambridge, the Ellen McArthur Fund for Economic History, the Prince Consort & Thirlwall Fund, the Sir John Plumb Charitable Trust, and the History Project which is organized by the Joint Center for History and Economics at Cambridge and Harvard Universities.
 In 2014, he received the Barry Bloomfield Award from the Bibliographical Society in London for his research on early modern almanacs, astrological charts, newspapers, books, and communication patterns.
 In 2015, he was awarded a research fellowship at the John Carter Brown Library at Brown University in Providence, RI.